This singleness thing stinks and it stinks bad.

 Sometimes waiting to understand why is what keeps us clinging the hardest.
 But folks, there are also some things that we will never understand this side of the world.

-After years of clinging on to God, well, it was more like God holding me more than I cling to Him because I uncling myself from Him too many times I can’t keep track anymore, I’m happy to say that I am still single, sexy and sent.
+After years of clinging on to God, well, it was more like God holding me more than I cling to Him because I un-cling myself from Him too many times I can’t keep track anymore, I’m happy to say that I am still SSS.
+No, it’s not the Social Security System.
+It’s Single, Sexy, and Satisified.
+Add in two more Ss – Sent and Secured.

-Single to be both a homebody and join occasional girlfriends’ night out chit chatting in Starbucks even beyond closing time at 12AM.
+Single to be both a homebody and join occasional girlfriends’ night out chit-chatting in Starbucks even beyond the closing time at 12AM.

-Sexy to sleep naked (oops, put your visual blinders on) in my own bed on nights I refuse to turn on the aircon and use just the fan.
+Sexy to sleep naked (oops, put your imagination/visual blinders on) in my own bed on nights I refuse to turn on the aircon and use just the fan.

-Sent as a ‘corporate missionary’ for mentoring moments with colleagues so I can add positive value to them.
+Sent as a ‘corporate missionary’ – a label I call myself because I work in a secular job with a gospel perspective – for mentoring moments with colleagues so I can add positive value to them.

-While God hasn’t answered my prayers – and that of my friends – for a born again, spirit-filled, good-lookin’, good-smellin’ gentleman, it certainly is not the end of the world for me.
+While God hasn’t answered my prayers yet (or never) – and that of my other friends, also – for a born again, spirit-filled, good-lookin’, good-smellin’ gentleman, it certainly is not the end of the world for me.

 One fine gentleman will come along, but not in my own volition.
 The Lord who created me knows what is best for me.
-That being said, I’d rather trust my Creator.
+That being said, I trust my Creator.

 Well, happily ever after until the next season arrives.